fredhu0514/cs170-21Fa-Proj/README.md

 # Java Version
 # Memory Required is too large for DP
+# But GreedySolver.java is the same as solver5.py
 ### For each length of input (small, medium, large), 300 sample inputs named such as `small-1.in`  to `small-300.in`.

 ### You should put `inputs` in the same folder as `solver.py`.
 Then generate the result to an `outputs` folder.